mmxw/dietlogue/README.md

 X style table rows to show as link
 ```

-### Functionality
+### Backend

-Next step was to build backend.
-We decided to create an ancillary food database that we would populate later with food details.
+**Food Model**: We decided to create an ancillary food database that we would populate later with food details.
 This way we could expand functionality for users to be able to add their own food items.

 ```Python
 class Food(models.Model):